Karrots Helloworld Example¶

 Welcome to Karrots-HelloWorld version 0.2.0

-Wrapping up: Destroy the Cluster
+Wrapping up: Destroy the Cluster¶

 We haven't spent too much money running these clusters for the last few hours, but you may want to bring them down until you're ready to adopt Karrots for real in your software delivery pipeline.
-From the same karrots-helloworld directory, execute the following command:
+From the same karrots-helloworld

 karrots destroy-cluster

-This command will prompt the same set of questions as when we ran create-cluster and it uses those values to recreate a Terraform state file from our sanitized version.
+and it uses those values to recreate a Terraform state file from our sanitized version.

 Behind the scenes, Karrots does the following:

-1. Create a tmp directory
+- Create a

-3. Reconstitute the Terraform state file from our sanitized version in the git repo
+with Terraform scripts customized to build this cluster - Reconstitute the Terraform state file from our sanitized version in the git repo

-4. Run terraform init in the tmp directory to setup the workspace
+directory to setup the workspace - Run

-6. Run terraform destroy in the tmp directory to destroy the cluster
+directory to destroy the cluster

 It takes about 15 minutes to destroy all of the cluster resources.